NikKowPHP/social-brain/chapters/chapter-8.md

 The question hung in the air.
 Maria was silent as the connection clicked into place in her own mind.
 Her goal wasn't to be a perfect performer.
 Her goal was to be a relentless investigator.
 The pressure to get it right was replaced by a simple, more forgiving directive: **get the data.**

-She opened her logbook, and for the first time, she wasn't grading her performance.
+She opened her logbook, and for the first time, she wasn't just grading her performance.
 She was analyzing the system.
-Her entry was short: *"Hypothesis: The frameworks are not a script to be followed, but a key to unlock a deeper conversation.
+Her entry began with the raw emotion before shifting to analysis. *"The 'data' is that I felt like a total fraud.
+It was humiliating.
+What if I'm just not cut out for this? ...
+Okay.
+Breathe.
+Now, what does the system data actually show?
+Hypothesis: The frameworks are not a script to be followed, but a key to unlock a deeper conversation.
 The data shows that when the practices hit a wall, it's a signal to drop the tools and listen even more deeply.
 This wasn't a failure.
 It was data collection."*

 ---
 ### **Chapter 8 Debrief: The Core Duo in Concert**